-In the December 2021 adopted Climate Action Plan, a majority of the Vermont Climate Council (VCC) voted to recommend participation in the Transportation & Climate Initiative Program (TCI-P) - a regional cap-and-invest program - as a lead policy and regulatory approach to reduce emissions from the transportation sector.
+In the December 2021 adopted Climate Action Plan, a majority of Vermont Climate Council (VCC) voted to recommend participation in the Transportation & Climate Initiative Program (TCI-P) - a regional cap-and-invest program - as a lead policy and regulatory approach to reduce emissions from the transportation sector.
 A couple weeks prior to the deadline for the Climate Action Plan (CAP) adoption, TCI-P became unviable, and the Climate Council agreed to include a notice in the Climate Action Plan that the VCC would continue work on an alternative recommended policy or set of policies to make up for the lack of sufficient transportation emissions reduction policy recommendations - as well as pursue TCI-P if it again became viable.
-An addendum to the CAP, supported by a majority of council members, stated that: A later Council adopted addendum to the CAP stated that:
+An addendum to the CAP, supported by a majority of council members, stated that: